Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 ``POST /payment_intents``

-2. Stripe receives and acknowledges the request before returning a ``client_secret`` key.
+2. Stripe receives and acknowledges the request before returning a ```` key.

 3. The business website uses Stripe.js - Stripe's frontend JavaScript library - to collect the card credentials directly in the browser.